Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Observational features of thin disk emission

 As can be seen in the left column of the third row in Figs.\ref{fig:case1} and \ref{fig:case2}, when using \textbf{Model 3}, the emission extends inward, close to the event horizon $r_h$.
-Over a wider region, the lensing ring, photon ring, and direct emission overlap.
-Starting from just outside the event horizon, the observed intensity increases gradually, then rises sharply through the lensing ring region, and peaks within the photon ring region.
+Driven by the background metric, the range of the impact parameter $b$ that correspond to the lensing ring and photon ring are covered by the emission region specified in \textbf{Model 3}.
+Starting from just outside the event horizon, the observed intensity increases gradually, then rises sharply owing to the accumulation of the light rays, through the lensing ring region, and peaks within the photon ring region.
 The contribution from the lensing ring emission then causes the measured intensity to reach a lower peak.
 The observed intensity then starts to gradually decrease.
-Compared to the previous two models, the lensing ring's contribution to the total observed intensity is more noticeable in this case.
-Additionally, a brilliant ring created by the combined effects of the lensing ring, photon ring, and direct emission is visible in the optical appearance.
+Compared to the previous two models, the emission profile of \textbf{Model 3} ensures that the lensing ring's contribution to the total observed intensity is more noticeable in this case.
+Additionally, a brilliant ring is visible in the optical appearance, resulting from the geometric concentration of flux from the photon and lensing rings overlaid on the direct emission background.

 The parameters of the Hernquist DM halo have a direct and significant impact on the observational features, as can be seen by a comparison of Figs.\ref{fig:case1} and \ref{fig:case2}.
-The photon and lensing ring radii both enlarge with increasing parameter, while their contribution to the total flux diminishes.
-Furthermore, for \textbf{Model 3}, the diameter of the bright ring in the image appears to increase slightly with increasing DM parameters.
-As the Hernquist DM halo parameter grows, the maximum measured intensity increases for all three emission scenarios ($2.12\%$ for \textbf{Model 1}, $6.22\%$ for \textbf{Model 2} and $5.31\%$ for \textbf{Model 3}).
+Geometrically, the photon and lensing ring radii both enlarge with increasing parameter since the crucial impact parameter $b_p$ has expanded.
+Radiatively, however, their contribution to the total flux diminishes for the emission models considered here.
+Furthermore, for \textbf{Model 3}, the diameter of the bright ring in the image appears to increase slightly related to the geometric expansion of the photon capture region.
+As the Hernquist DM halo parameter grows, the maximum measured intensity increases for all three emission scenarios ($2.12\%$ for \textbf{Model 1}, $6.22\%$ for \textbf{Model 2} and $5.31\%$ for \textbf{Model 3}) , whose behaviors are specific to the thin-disk configuration.